 Eventually they were chased into the woods.
 Osman and his mother crawled on the ground so they wouldn’t be seen.
-His mother would breast feed his baby sister to prevent her from crying.
+His mother breast fed his baby sister to prevent her from crying.
 Occasionally she would stop to pray, asking Allah to help them survive.
 After several days they reached the Kenyan border.
 They were exhausted.
 Their clothes were in tatters and they were covered in dirt and mud.
 They were placed in a refugee camp.
 A couple of weeks later they were reunited with their father and one brother.
 Amidst their joy of being together again they learned three children had not survived.

 One year later Osman, his baby sister and his parents moved to the United States.
 His older brother chose to stay in Kenya.
 Osman would grow up in Syracuse, graduate from Nottingham High School in 2016 and come to OCC.

 He recently shared his remarkable story in English class.
 Students were required to read the book ‘Wild’ by Cheryl Strayed as part of this year’s common read, then write about their own transformative journey.
 “I wanted to share my story with everyone and let them know what I had been through.”

 Today Osman is a full-time student majoring in Human Services.
 His dream is to become a counselor and work with refugees.
 “I want to help people.
 I know what refugees have gone through and I can help them.”